- Computer Resource Access

 - Numerals (0 through 9);

-- Registering their password on the Password Reset System to allow self-service password resets.
+- Register your password on the Password Reset System to allow self-service password resets.

 - TMCC-owned mobile devices will have a screen password enforced; personal mobile devices that access TMCC data should have a screen password enabled.